IBM-Cloud/vpc-api-samples/README.md

 # Getting Started

-This repo is a variety of code snippets to be used by developers to interact with resources that belong to VPC on Classic IaaS Offering.
+This repository consists of a variety of code snippets intended to aid developer interaction with resources belonging to VPC on classic laaS Offering.
 This repository is intended to be used for documentation purposes only and not to be included as a dependency.

-These examples are provided in the following languages.
+Examples are provided in the following languages:
 1. [Go](#go)
 2. [Python](#python)

-These examples will walk you through the following steps.
+Examples show the following steps:
 1. Retrieve API key for your account.
 2. Get an IAM access token using your api key.
 3. Get a list of the resources.